 Increase in points awarded for state nomination or family sponsorship (10 to 15), partner skills (5 to 10), partner English (5 to 10) and selected STEM occupations (5 to 10).
 Applicants without a spouse or partner will receive an additional 10 points.

 Priority processing of applications, but at this stage there are no detail of what this means.

 Live in most areas of Australia, except the metropolitan areas of such as Sydney, Melbourne, Brisbane, Gold Coast and Perth.

 How do you apply for a 491 (Provisional) visa?

 The Skilled Work Regional (Provisional) visa: 491 in Australia opened to applications in November 2019.
 If you want to apply for this visa, you should meet the following requirements:

 How do I get an Australian state sponsored visa?

 There are some visas where an Australian State Government can sponsor you.
-If you are a skilled worker, and nominated by a state or territory, you could apply for these visas.
+If you are a skilled worker, and nominated by a state or territory, you can apply for these visas.
 Then, you can live and work permanently anywhere in Australia.
 Sometimes, family members can be included in your application.
 Each State and Territory Government has a list of occupations in short supply.
 Sometimes, there are specific requirements such as work experience, English language ability or specialised skills.